 - University of Prince Edward Island (UPEI) and Holland College residences rent dormitory rooms to non-students, but those rooms are usually available only from May to August.

-Convenient way to find temporary accommodations is online, using search engines, such as Tourism PEI Accommodations Search, or Yellow Pages under 'Hotels', 'Motels', 'Bed and Breakfasts', or 'Campgrounds'.
-Yellow Pages are published in local telephone books too.
+A convenient way to find temporary accommodations is online, using search engines, such as Tourism PEI Accommodations Search, or Yellow Pages under 'Hotels', 'Motels', 'Bed and Breakfasts', or 'Campgrounds'.
 You can also contact any of the PEI Visitor Information Centres by telephone.

 [See Related Resources]